Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-jobs.md

 ---
 id: jobs
-title: Create jobified client and server
+title: Efficient client and server
 ---

 In the workflow [Creating a minimal client and server](workflow-client-server.md), the client should look like this [code example](samples/clientbehaviour.cs.md).